 UI tables display information in a grid of rows and columns.
 They must be organized meaningfully to be effective so users can quickly gain insights or identify patterns.
 Interactivity is key—allowing users to customize the data enhances usability.
 Above all, UI tables should be intuitive and easy to navigate.

-Anatomy of a Table
+Anatomy of a table

 The anatomy of a table consists of: